 Arthur M. Cohen & Associates first opened its doors in 1989.
 The firm’s principal owner is its founder, Arthur M. Cohen.
 Cohen also serves as the firm’s only advisor.

-Arthur M. Cohen & Associates Investment Philosophy
+Arthur M. Cohen & Associates Investment Strategy

 Before making any investment decisions, the firm first seeks to establish a specific time horizon for the portfolio by figuring out each client’s time until retirement.
 With that information in hand, along with the client’s goals and risk tolerance, the firm will determine how much of the portfolio should skew toward growth securities and how much should lean toward more risk-averse investments.

-Asset Management Group, LLC
+Asset Management Group, LTD.

 As a fee-based firm, some advisors may earn commissions for certain transactions on top of the advisory fees you pay, and this could create a conflict of interest.
 However, the firm has a fiduciary duty to always act in your best interest.